dsamersoff/cpuinfo-arch/README.md

 # cpuinfo-arch
-Small utility that gather information from arm, aarch64 and riscv cpu.
+A small utility for collecting information from arm, aarch64 and riscv processors.

-This utility designed to work with the situation when we can't rely on conventional method and status register bits, but need to get the actual information using try-and-see approach.
+This utility is designed to work in a situation where we can't rely on the conventional methods and status register bits, but need to get actual information using the try-and-see approach.

+On armv7 and riscv64 processors, only the NEON/VECTOR IP presence is checked.